On June 1, 1931 Antonio Gramsci, from prison, wrote a letter to his family containing the tale Il topo e la montagna; and it goes something like this…

 “I would gladly give you some water,” responds Mr. Fountain, “but the bombs from the war have ruined my well and there is no water in my spout!”

 So the tiny Mouse goes to the builder:

-“Mr. Builder,” asks the mouse, “could you help me rebuild the fountain, because the boy Antonio is not well and the nanny would gladly give him some milk if she had grass, and the meadow would gladly give the nanny grass if she were not dry, and the fountain would gladly give the meadow water if his well were fixed!”
+“Mr. Builder,” asks the mouse, “could you help me rebuild the fountain, because the boy Antonio is not well and the nanny goat would gladly give him some milk if she had grass, and the meadow would gladly give the nanny some grass if she were not dry, and the fountain would gladly give the meadow some water if his well were fixed!”

 “I would gladly help you rebuild the fountain,” replies the builder, “but I have no stones to build it with!”